Taste of Italy 2018: SAVE THE DATE March 04-05 (and Mar. 01-02 in LA)

-IT’S OFFICIAL: The fourth annual Taste of Italy Houston wine and food fair will be held on Sunday (trade) and Monday (trade, media, and consumers), January 28-29, 2018.
-And many of the exhibitors will also be presenting their products and meeting with trade members at the Savor Italy event to be held in Los Angeles on January 25-26 (click here for a video from last year’s Savor Italy gathering).
+The fourth annual Taste of Italy Houston wine and food fair will be held on Sunday (trade) and Monday (trade, media, and consumers), March 04-05, 2018.
+And many of the exhibitors will also be presenting their products and meeting with trade members at the Savor Italy event to be held in Los Angeles on March 01-02 (click here for a video from last year’s Savor Italy gathering).

 Conceived and organized by the Italy-America Chamber of Commerce Texas, Taste of Italy is the largest food and wine fair in the U.S. devoted exclusively to Italian products and producers.
 It includes exclusive trade and media events where Italian food and wine producers connect directly with importers, distributors, retailers, and restaurateurs in America’s fastest growing and most important luxury market — Texas.